A new study finds that some foods have more in common with cigarettes than with whole, healthy foods — and may need stricter regulation.

 What led the team to this conclusion?

-These products are high in salt, , and fats, and thanks to preservatives, they have a long shelf life.
+These products are high in salt, sugar, and fats, and thanks to preservatives, they have a long shelf life.
 Yet, they are extremely harmful to health.
 This category includes sugary sodas, instant soups, sausages, fast food items, and packaged snacks like chips and cereals.

-In their comparisons, the scientists used data on , nutrition, and health history.
 The team believes that marketing claims about “low fat” or “sugar-free” in ultra-processed products are similar to the advertising of cigarette filters in the 1950s.
 In practice, these “protective innovations” offer no real benefits.

 Professor Ashley Gerhardt, a clinical psychologist specializing in addictions, shared that her patients have drawn similar parallels.
 One of them, for instance, said: “I feel addicted.
 I used to smoke cigarettes, and now I have the same craving for soda and donuts.
 I know it’s killing me; I want to quit, but I can’t.”